Developing Bots

 Project structure

-There are 3 suggested ways to structure your project.
-In the root directory of your project:
+There are 3 suggested ways to structure your bot project.
+In the root directory of your project, do one of the following:

-The silverback cli automatically searches for python scripts to run as bots in specific locations relative to the root of your project.
-It will also be able to detect the scripts inside your bots/ directory and let you run those by name (in case you have multiple bots in your project).
+The silverback cli automatically searches for python scripts in these specific locations relative to the root of your project.

 Note

-Creating a Silverback Bot is easy, to do so initialize the silverback.SilverbackBot class:
+Creating a Silverback Bot is easy, simply import and initialize the silverback.SilverbackBot class:

 from silverback import SilverbackBot